 How long does it take to lose weight after having a baby?

 Well, that’s a good question.
 There are new obstacles we must face as new moms.
 How long it takes to get back to your pre-pregnancy weight depends on SO many things.
+(For me, c-section recovery was a huge factor.)
 Here are just a few:

 - You delivery/birth situation.
 Typically c-sections require more recovery time.